linoxbt/shelby-deploy-magic/README.md

 ### ⛓️ Aptos Registry & Integrity
 Every deployment is anchored to the **Aptos Testnet**.
-- **Immutable Proof**: Content hashes are registered on-chain in a public registry contract.
+- **Immutable Proof**: Content hashes are registered onchain in a public registry contract.
-- **Verifiable Deploys**: Users can verify the integrity of the frontend they are accessing by cross-referencing the on-chain state.
+- **Verifiable Deploys**: Users can verify the integrity of the frontend they are accessing by cross referencing the onchain state.

 ### 💳 Transparent Monetization
 To sustain the decentralized infrastructure, ShelbyHost implements a mandatory deployment fee:
 - **Fee**: 0.1 Shelby USDT
-- **Mechanism**: The fee is processed on-chain before the project registration is finalized, ensuring a trustless service model.
+- **Mechanism**: The fee is processed onchain before the project registration is finalized, ensuring a trustless service model.

 ### 🌍 Professional Routing
 - **Wildcard Subdomains**: Every project automatically receives a `<slug>.shelbyhost.xyz` URL.